 Ah, February!
-The holidays are a distant memory but in many places, freezing temps and icicles still refuse to budge.
+The holidays are a distant memory, but in many places, freezing temps and icicles still refuse to budge.
 It’s one of the very best months to go in search of sand, surf, or breezy desert getaways.
-From Hawaii’s tropical breezes and Florida’s white sand beaches to Sedona’s red rocks and Las Vegas nightlife, here are the very best warm places to visit in February in the USA.
+From Hawaii’s tropical breezes and Florida’s white sand beaches to Sedona’s red rocks and Las Vegas nightlife, here are my favorite warm places to visit in February in the USA.

 Many of these are a good place to go on vacation in the U.S. at other times of the year, too, but they’re outstanding in February!